Business Licences

 About business licences

-• If starting a new business, moving, or changing ownership, you must apply for a new licence in person at the Business Licence Desk at City Hall, 3731 Old Okanagan Highway, West Kelowna, BC, V4T 0G7.
+• New business licences must be applied for in person through the Business Licence Desk located at City Hall, 3731 Old Okanagan Highway, West Kelowna, B.C., V4T 0G7.

 • Fees are due at the time of time of application and are payable by cash, debit card or cheque.

-• The application takes approximately two weeks depending on the complexity of the licence type and inspection requirements.
+• The general processing time for an application is two weeks, and can vary due to the complexity of the licence type and inspection requirements.

 Zoning and licensing regulations